Alicia Boole Stott: Late

 Stott contributed to parts of Hinton's 1888 introduction to higher-dimensional reasoning, A New Era of Thought.
 She wrote about sections of 3D solids, and authored part of the preface.
 Stott began secretarial work near Liverpool by 1889.

 In 1895, Stott learned of Pieter Schoute's work on central sections of the regular polytopes from her husband.
 Stott saw that drawings from Schoute's papers matched her 3D models, and mailed him photographs of her work.
 Schoute asked to meet and collaborate, and the pair began a partnership that lasted until his death two decades later.
 They corresponded via letters, but in some early summers, Schoute visited Stott and stayed with her family in England as they worked together.
 He later convinced her to publish her results, which she did in two papers published in Amsterdam in 1900 and 1910.
 Stott and Schoute also collaborated on papers published in 1908 and 1910.
 The pair presented Stott's models in 1907 at the annual British Association of the Advancement of Science meeting in Leicester.
 In 1912 at the 5th International Congress of Mathematicians in Cambridge, Schoute presented his work on semiregular polytopes and credited Stott with the roots of his proof.
 Stott created complete sets of models of the 120-cell and 600-cell, and left them with Schoute.

 The University of Groningen honoured her by inviting her to attend the tercentenary celebrations of the university and awarding her an honorary doctorate in 1914.
 After Schoute's death in 1913 Alicia took a hiatus from mathematical work.

 In 1930 she was introduced by her nephew Geoffrey Ingram Taylor to Harold Scott MacDonald Coxeter and they worked together on various problems.
 Alicia made two further important discoveries relating to constructions for polyhedra related to the golden section.
 She presented a joint paper with Coxeter at the University of Cambridge.
 Coxeter later wrote, "The strength and simplicity of her character combined with the diversity of her interests to make her an inspiring friend."

 Personal life

 Stott was known to her friends and family as Alice, though she always published under the name Alicia.

 Stott met and married Walter Stott, an actuary, in 1890 near Liverpool.
 They had two children together, Mary (1891–1982) and Leonard (1892–1963).
+Her son Leonard became a physician and inventor.

 Death and legacy

 Alicia Boole Stott died in Middlesex in 1940.

 In spring 2001, a paper roll of coloured drawings of polyhedra was found at Groningen University.
 Though unsigned, it was immediately recognised as Alicia's work.
-Her son Leonard became a physician and inventor.

 Stott's models are kept at the University of Groningen and The Faulkes Institute for Geometry at Cambridge.

 Stott was the first person to write the English word "polytope" and popularized the term.
 Reinhold Hoppe originated the German word polytop in 1882, and Stott anglicized the word to refer to the 4D forms she studied.